vatesfr/xen-orchestra/docs/roadmap.md

 # Roadmap

- > Our roadmap is very flexible, you can check the milestones repository for a complete overview of all the features we are working on.
+ > Our roadmap is very flexible - you can check the **milestones** repository for a complete overview of all the features we are currently working on.

 ## Features